Record Breaker! Domestic Box Office Hits New High in 2018

 Beyond blockbusters, Hollywood studios managed to field a number of breakout success stories such as “Crazy Rich Asians,” “A Star Is Born,” and “A Quiet Place” that fattened their profit margins.
 A slew of new movies, including “Aquaman,” “Mary Poppins Returns,” “Bumblebee,” and “Vice,” are expected to fill theaters during the busy stretch between Christmas and New Year’s to cap off a banner year.

 In any case, it’s no surprise that Disney commands over 26% of this year’s market share and made over $1 billion more than the next biggest studio.
-That number stands to grow in 2019 when the Buena Vista company acquires film assets of 20th Century Fox.
+That number stands to grow in 2019 when the Buena Vista company acquires 20th Century Fox’s film assets.

 RELATED VIDEO: